Bara Brith from Penrhyn's Victorian Kitchens

 Preheat the oven to 160°c/140°c fan assisted oven or gas mark 3.

-Using the extra butter and some baking parchment, grease and line the 900g loaf tin.
+Using the extra butter and some baking parchment, grease and line a 900g loaf tin.

 Add the flour and mixed spice to the bowl of fruit and soaking liquid, mixing together well before adding the egg and remaining butter.